daler/gffutils/doc/source/database-ids.rst

 `transform`
 -----------
-The `transform` kwarg is a function that accepts a dictionary from a :class:`gffutils.Parser` instance (see :ref:`parser-dictionaries` for what these are expected to look like) and that returns a dictionary with the same keys.
+The `transform` kwarg is a function that accepts single :class:`gffutils.Feature` object and that returns a (possibly modified) :class:`gffutils.Feature` object.
 It is used to modify, on-the-fly, items as they are being imported into the database.
 It is generally used for files that don't fit the standard GFF3 or GTF specs.

 One example use-case is that FlyBase GFF3 files do have have a leading "chr" for the seqid GFF field.
 If we wanted to add this to each feature as it is